benvacha/playground/README.md

 #### esoscroll
 A jQuery plugin to extend the scrolling functionality of jQuery. *EsoScroll* adds hooks for scroll start, on scroll, scroll end, at top, at bottom, at distance from top, at distance from bottom, and over scrolling.

+#### kcpo
+A touch based web GUI utilizing scraped data from TheChive to populate a mobile focused image gallery.